Lynching of Joe Coe: Biography and death

 Coe was a married man with two children who lived on North 12th Street north of downtown Omaha.
-On October 7, 1891, Lizzie Yates, a five-year-old white child who also lived in North Omaha, accused Coe of assaulting her.
+On October 7, 1891, Lizzie Yates, a 5-year-old white child who also lived in North Omaha, accused Coe of raping her.
 Before the verdict was passed rumors swept through Omaha about Coe getting away with the crime, about the girl dying, and about Coe receiving a small punishment.

 A crowd of men was already gathered at the old Douglas County Courthouse the day when Coe was brought in, to witness an unrelated, scheduled hanging, an official execution.
-Rumors flew around Omaha that the girl had died, the guilty party was in jail, and was only going to be punished with 20 years' incarceration.
+Rumors flew around Omaha that the girl had died, the guilty party was in jail, and was going to be punished with just 20 years' incarceration.

 The next day, a mob of several hundred to 1,000 men formed in downtown Omaha early on October 10 and overwhelmed the police at the courthouse.
 Councilman Moriarty drove his cane through a window and led the men against the courthouse.
 Leaders drove Coe to the assumed victim's house in the Near North Side neighborhood to be identified by the parents.
 The mother immediately said she had seen Coe roaming around the house, although she would not swear that it was him.

 When the mob brought Coe back to the courthouse to be lynched, James E. Boyd, the governor of Nebraska, and the county sheriff both appealed to the men to disperse.
 Instead, by midnight a crowd of 1,000 to 10,000 people had gathered at the courthouse.
 The mob beat Coe and dragged him through city streets.
 He was probably already dead when he was hanged from a streetcar wire at 17th and Harney Streets.
 Omaha mayor Richard C. Cushing quickly condemned the lynching as "the most deplorable thing that has ever happened in the history of the country."